CynthiaChen03/Computer-Graphics/README.md

 Introduction
 -------
-Here is a two-dimensional (2D) card of invitation to the 2024 XJTLU Graduation Ceremony.
+Here is a two-dimensional (2D) card of invitation to the 2024 XJTLU Graduation Ceremony.
 In this card, there are sky, land, a sun, clouds, flowers, trees, some balloons, Central Building, and invitation words with shining points.

 <img src="1.png" alt="Your Image" width="300" height="200">